 Workplace labels: Employers may create workplace labels when hazardous products are decanted.

-WHMIS training is a legal requirement for all employees who come into contact with hazardous materials or controlled products in the workplace.
-To obtain a WHMIS Certificate in Canada, employees must participate in a WHMIS course that covers the following topics:
+WHMIS education and training is a legal requirement for all employees who come into contact with hazardous materials or controlled products in the workplace.

 SDSs must be readily accessible to all employees.
 They contain key information regarding the following: